peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 The specification also defines the following terms:

 Requestor:
-: A Federation Entity which wants to request X.509 certificates.
+: A Federation Entity which wants to request X.509 Certificates.
 It operates a web server for hosting its Entity Configuration.
 It also operates an ACME client, extended according to this document.

 Certificate Issuer (or Issuer):
-: A Federation Entity which issues X.509 certificates.
+: A Federation Entity which issues X.509 Certificates.
 It operates a web server for hosting its Entity Configuration.
 It also operates an ACME server, extended according to this document.